 Nevada has both history and pedigree in the world of porphyry copper and moly.
 New Boston is located in a long and well-established belt of Cretaceous-aged porphyry systems that runs northwest-southeast in west-central Nevada.
 It is located between the past-producing Yerington porphyry copper camp located approximately 100 km to the northwest, and the Cretaceous Hall moly-copper deposit located approximately 100 kilometres to the southeast.

-The New Boston porphyry-skarn mineral system comes to surface.
-Mineralized sheeted quartz veins in both quartz monzonite plugs and dykes and in country rock Paleozoic limestone over a strike length of approximately 4 kilometres.
+The polymetallic skarn and porphyry mineral system comes to surface at New Boston.
+Mineralized sheeted and stockwork veins occur in both quartz monzonite stocks and dacite porphyry dykes, and in country rock Paleozoic limestone over a strike length of approximately 4 kilometres.